-COLUMBUS, Ohio — For Victoria's Secret, Valentine's Day has long been the most important moment of the fiscal year, driving significant sales at the L Brand-owned lingerie retailer's pink boudoirs.
+COLUMBUS, United States — For Victoria's Secret, Valentine's Day has long been the most important moment of the fiscal year, driving significant sales at the L Brand-owned lingerie retailer's pink boudoirs.

 Of course, Valentine's Day is important to all peddlers of lacy things.
 Americans spent $19.6 billion on Valentine's Day-related purchases in 2018, according to the National Retail Federation.
 At the same time, the meaning of the day is changing, especially for younger consumers.

 This year, when San Francisco-based dating app Coffee Meets Bagel surveyed 654 of its users — mostly Millennials — 235 said that Valentine's Day was "just another Hallmark holiday," with 295 respondents planning to sit out the occasion and 474 claiming they felt no pressure to celebrate.
 If these responses aren't surprising, they are far more ambivalent than they were just five years ago, when Coffee Meets Bagel conducted the same survey.
 Back then, the majority of respondents said they felt pressured to partake.